The Majorana Hopping and Constraints in the Anti-de Sitter Spacetime: The Method

 where $k_1=\sqrt{p^2_3+m^2_1}\approx p_3+\frac{m^2_1}{2p_3}$ and $k_2\approx p_3+\frac{m^2_2}{2p_3}$.
 Set $k=\frac{k_1+k_2}{2}$ and $\Delta k=\frac{m^2_1-m^2_2}{4p_3}$, then $k_1=k+\Delta k$ and $k_2=k-\Delta k$.
 The combination of neutrinos becomes

-The simple version of neutrino beat or neutrino oscillation is recovered in the AdS background.
+The neutrino beat or neutrino oscillation is possible to be seen in the AdS background.

 The AdS spacetime is an attractive geometry as it is well-known from AdS/CFT correspondence \cite{Maldacena1999}.
 Particles tend to deviate inward.
 We can observe that $z^2$ accompanies all the Bessel functions, which makes all the wavefunctions become zero as $z \to$ 0.
 There emerges a boundary at $z=0$.
-In this way all the information would be lost in the boundary, the wavefunction would disappear.
-However, after examining the geodesic (in the Appendix), we find that the wavefunction can only diminish and fall into a $z=z_0$ plane.
+But $z=0$ is undefined in the metric (1).
+All the information would be lost in the boundary, the wavefunction would disappear.
+However, after examining the geodesic (in the Appendix), we find that the wavefunction can only diminish to a $z=z_0$ plane.
 We may choose the $\xi$ to be very large, so that $z_0=\frac{1}{\xi}$ would be in the edge of boundary $z=0$ (in the Appendix).
-Therefore, $z^2_0J(kz_0)$ becomes constant, the other components still propagate in the $z_0$ plane, the $2+1-D$ lower and flat spacetime, see Figure 1.
-As a result, we find that higher dimension may collapse into lower dimension and the wavefunctions are special signals to mediate between higher and lower dimensions in the AdS geometry,.
+Therefore, when $z \to z_0$, $z^2_0J(kz_0)$ becomes constant.
+The other components still propagate in the $z_0$ plane, the $2+1-D$ lower and flat spacetime, see Figure 1.